Do I Need an Attorney? / Choosing an Attorney

 The Department of Industrial Accidents clearly informs workers that while no worker needs an attorney as a prerequisite to prevail, representing oneself during these proceedings is “Not recommended in most cases.”How an Attorney Can Help

 There are many steps our legal team takes to help streamline the process for our clients.

 - Filing the Claim.
-Under Massachusetts law, it’s the employer who is responsible to responsible to submit notification to the insurance company and the Department of Industrial Accidents.
+Under Massachusetts law, it’s the employer who is responsible to submit a notification to the insurance company and the Department of Industrial Accidents.
 However, if an employer refuses to do so, employees can submit their own claim forms.
 Workers can do this on their own, but if an employer is already on the offense at this stage, it’s best to have an attorney handle this aspect for you.

 - Working With Medical Experts.
 In analyzing the totality of the workers’ compensation claim, your attorney may need to hold a consultation with medical experts who can help determine a reasonable course of medical treatment now and into the future, which is essential to determining what type of benefits are appropriate.

 - Weighing Potential for Lawsuit.
 You can’t file a lawsuit against your employer for the circumstances that led to a work injury or illness.
 But you may have other options – most notably, third-party liability.
 This is when a person or entity outside of your employer acted with negligence, resulting in whole or in part to the cause of your occupational injury.
 For example, if you were driving a truck for work and were struck by a drunk driver, a lawsuit against that driver would be a form of third-party liability.
-There may also be grounds for litigation against your employer if there is violation of anti-retaliation laws after you file your workers’ compensation claim.
+There may also be grounds for litigation against your employer if there is a violation of anti-retaliation laws after you file your workers’ compensation claim.

 - Handling Appeals.
 Even claims for benefits that are valid are sometimes denied for reasons that aren’t proper.
 The appeals process for this is extensive, involving hearings before the Department of Industrial Accidents and, eventually, taking the matter to the civil courts.